트립팝 TripopTripop

 Samgyeopsal + Soju — the Korean dinner ritual

-Thick raw pork belly grilled at the table, wrapped in lettuce with garlic and ssamjang. ~$13-20 per person.
-Mapo Hanbat Sikdang or Hongdae's Yeonnam-dong Galmegi are excellent.
-Soju runs ~$4 a bottle.
-Skipping this is the single biggest regret most travelers report afterward.
+Thick raw pork belly grilled at the table, wrapped in lettuce with garlic and ssamjang.
+About $13-20 per person.
+Soju runs about $4 a bottle.
+Mapo Hanbat Sikdang or Hongdae's Yeonnam-dong Galmegi are reliable picks.
+Skipping this is the single biggest regret most first-timers report.

 🏛️